mattermost/mattermost-plugin-mscalendar/README.md

 ## Overview

 This plugin supports a two-way integration between Mattermost and Microsoft Outlook Calendar.
-For a stable production release, please download the latest version [in the Releases tab](https://github.com/mattermost/mattermost-plugin-mscalendar/releases) and follow [these instructions](#configuration) for install and configuration.
+For a stable production release, please download the latest version from the Plugin Marketplace and follow [these instructions](#configuration) to install and configure the plugin.

 ## Features